robric/wiki-contrail-controller/Baremetal-Support.md

 12. setup_haproxy_config : provision HA Proxy.

 Note that fab setup_all would provision appropriately when run with the updated testbed.
 Also, nova-compute will not be installed on the tsn nodes.
-To be able to launch VMs, one needs to use additional compute nodes which are not tor-agents/TSNs
+To be able to launch VMs, one needs to use additional compute nodes which are not tor-agents/TSNs.
+Both TSN and Toragent default "http_server_port" is 8085, if run Toragent on TSN node, one should change "tor_agent_http_server_port".

 ## Adding ToR agents or TSN node to an existing setup